-The next example displays a phenomenon whose extent I have only recently begun to fully appreciate.
+- But not this next example, the extent of which I have only recently begun to fully appreciate.
 I went back to look again at some of my tapes of conversational material, prompted by a paper which appeared in Language in Society in 1991, written by Gene Lerner of the University of California at Santa Barbara, on what he calls 'sentences in progress'.
-Discourse analysts have for over a decade been probing the properties of what has come to be called the 'conversational turn' It is essentially a simple notion-that we take turns to speak-but explicating it is difficult, as there is an intricate system of rules governing the sequences of sentences we use (e.g. which types of question constrain which kinds of answer), and the contexts in which they occur (e.g. the factors which permit unexpected sequences, such as when Hello is followed immediately by Goodbye, or Goodbye is allowed to precede Hello).
+Discourse analysts have for over a decade been probing the properties of what has come to be called the conversational 'turn'.
+It is essentially a simple notion - that we take turns to speak - but explicating it is difficult, as there is an intricate system of rules governing the sequences of sentences we use (e.g. which types of question constrain which kinds of answer), and the contexts in which they occur (e.g. the factors which permit unexpected sequences, such as when Hello is followed immediately by Goodbye, or Goodbye is allowed to precede Hello).
 An overriding impression is that, whatever the mutual influence sentences have on each other, at least turns consist of sentences, and that the end of a turn coincides with the end of a sentence.
 Lerner's paper points out that quite often (very often, in some contexts and with some people) the end of a turn does not coincide with the end of a sentence.
 Rather, the sentence begun by speaker A is continued by speaker B, and may even be taken up again by A. It is a 'sentence in progress'.
-Let us imagine, in the following conversation, that Speaker A, having heard me talk about this point is trying to explain it to Speaker B:

-- A: ... so he was talking about sentences in progress. - B: Sentences in? - A: Progress.
-It's where one person starts, and another - B: Oh yes, I see, chips in and finishes it off.
+The following provides an example: A and B are discussing the Lerner paper. - A:...so her was talking about sentences in progress - B: Sentences in? - A: Progress.
+Its where one person starts, and another - B: Oh yes, I see, chips in and finishes it off.
 I know what you mean.
 I've got a friend who's always doing it.
-You're making a point and then he comes in and finishes it off for you.
-Uncanny, sometimes, how he's able to anticipate exactly - A: What you're going to say.
+You're making a point, and then he comes in and finishes it off for you.
+Uncanny, sometimes, how he's able to anticipate exactly

+A: What you're going to say.
 I know.
-Some people are almost . . . almost . . . - B: Obsessive - A: Yes, obsessive about it.
+Some people are almost - almost -

+- B: Obsessive

+- A: Yes, obsessive about it.
 It's as if they can't stop.
 I must say I find it very irritating.
 But Lerner's paper isn't about the obsessive types.
-He's suggesting that joint sentence formulation is quite common in everyday informal conversation, and that there are certain syntactic strategies which promote this kind of collaboration between speakers, - B: Such as . . . - A: Well, starting a sentence with an if clause, for instance, especially if you're being a bit hesitant, thinking something out as you go along - B: The other speaker is likely to chip in and finish it off - A: And the first speaker is happy enough for this to happen, because the point is made, and
+He's suggesting that joint sentences formulation is quite common in everyday informal conversation, and that there are certain types of strategies which promote this kind of collaboration between speakers.

+- B: Such as...

+- A: Well, starting a sentence with an if-clause, for instance, especially if you're being hesitant, thinking something out as you go along...

+- B: The other speaker is likely to chip in and finish it off

+- A: And the first speaker is happy enough for this to happen, because the point is made, and

 - B: Even better, the other person is making the point for him,

 - A: Which is what any conversationalist is happy to have happen.
 After all, what's a conversation about otherwise, if it isn't about getting your point of view across?

 - B: And rapport.

 - A: And?

 - B: Rapport.
-R-A-P
+R A P

-- A: P-O-R-T. Oh yes, rapport, of course.
+- A: P O R T. Oh yes, rapport, of course.

 - B: Because when you're in an informal situation like that, I imagine this kind of thing isn't by any means restricted to just one pair of utterances.
 I guess you could keep going more or less

 - A: More or less indefinitely.

 - B: Indefinitely, yes.